mars0i/depniche/doc/DunlinStory1.md

       iff it that environment is better for that kind of dunlin, or iff it's two steps better (and randomly chooses a direction if both neighbors are equally good).

+    * A simple rule would be that a dunlin that's in a zero-fitness environment moves to a random neighboring environment.

+    * Or to the *best* neighboring environment, or random if they are equally good?
+In that case, if the dunlin goes to an equally bad environment, does it remember not to go back to the one that was as bad on the previous timestep?
+(Not in the simplest model, but this adding htis would make the model more realistic.)

 * Need to add death.
 When does a dunlin die?
 Do we store a nutritional state counter?
 Or does it die the first time it gets no food?
+Can it die of old age?

 ##### Proximity